0Jac0k19D01rupal0/Organizer/README.md

 # Organizer

-This app allows students to add data on the site.
+This app allows users to create events on the site and get push notification when event start.

 ## Requirements